-Informed by principles of aesthetics; color, line, shape, form, composition, the works are grounded in a traditional oil painting practice.
+Informed by principles of aesthetics, color, line, shape, form, and composition, the works are grounded in an abstraction-based oil painting practice.
 Subject matter varies and overlaps weaving ideas of place, adolescence, and peripheral vision.
 Bursting with color and energy, these balance intensity with delicate human experience.
-The ceramics practice is ever evolving in addition to the painting practice, primarily utilizing under-glazing techniques.
+The ceramics practice is ever evolving, in addition to the painting practice, primarily utilizing under-glazing techniques.
 As of lately, the work has focused on more specific marks; symbols like tangerines, juice boxes, and bricks.

 Bio